danrhodes/Outlook-auto-unsubscriber/README.md

 2. Type `y` and press **Enter**
 3. Your default browser will open with an interactive report!

-The report is saved as:
+The report is saved as: `unsubscribe-links-enhanced.html`
-- Enhanced version: `unsubscribe-links-enhanced.html`
-- Basic version: `unsubscribe-links.html`

 ## 📊 Understanding Your Report